 There will not be perfection in the Church of Christ or in any Christian upon earth, in this age.

-Our prayer for the church in the world should be the same as what the author of the Epistle to the Hebrews prayed for his readers: “Now the God of peace, that brought again from the dead our Lord Jesus, that great shepherd of the sheep, through the blood of the everlasting covenant, Make you perfect in every good work to do his will, working in you that which is wellpleasing in his sight, through Jesus Christ; to whom be glory for ever and ever.
-Amen” (Hebrews 13:20-21).
+Our prayer for the Lord’s people in the world should be the same as what the author of the Epistle to the Hebrews prayed for his readers: “Now the God of peace, that brought again from the dead our Lord Jesus, that great shepherd of the sheep, through the blood of the everlasting covenant, Make you perfect in every good work to do his will, working in you that which is wellpleasing in his sight, through Jesus Christ; to whom be glory for ever and ever.
+Amen” (Hebrews 13.20-21).

-This “mystery of iniquity”, which the apostle exposed as already working in his day, has been working ever since throughout the centuries.
-Many will believe this “strong delusion”—but the Lord’s people will be taught the truth: “But we are bound to give thanks alway to God for you, brethren beloved of the Lord, because God hath from the beginning chosen you to salvation through sanctification of the Spirit and belief of the truth: Whereunto he called you by our gospel, to the obtaining of the glory of our Lord Jesus Christ” (2 Thessalonians 2:11-14).
+This “mystery of iniquity,” which the apostle exposed as already working in his day, has been working ever since throughout the centuries.
+Many will believe this “strong delusion”—but the Lord’s people will be taught the truth: “But we are bound to give thanks alway to God for you, brethren beloved of the Lord, because God hath from the beginning chosen you to salvation through sanctification of the Spirit and belief of the truth: Whereunto he called you by our gospel, to the obtaining of the glory of our Lord Jesus Christ” (2 Thessalonians 2.11-14).

-The Lord Jesus Christ warns us that throughout the history of the Christian Church, some who seem to be Christians at first wither away or have their apparent life “choked with cares and riches and pleasures of this life, and bring no fruit to perfection” (Matthew 8:14).
-He also warns us, that “because iniquity shall abound, the love of many shall wax cold.
-But he that shall endure unto the end, the same shall be saved” (Matthew 24:12-13).
-Some church-goers will succumb in the “perilous times” of superficial godliness in churches that are, in reality, full of immorality (e.g. see 2 Timothy 3:1-8).
-And numerous times the apostle warns of professed Christians departing from the faith, falling away, not enduring sound doctrine (see 2 Thessalonians 2:3; 1Timothy 4:1; 2 Timothy 4:3).
+The Lord Jesus Christ warns us that throughout the history of the Christian Church, some who seem to be Christians, at first, wither away, or they have their apparent life “choked with cares and riches and pleasures of this life, and bring no fruit to perfection” (Matthew 8.14).
+He also warns us that, “because iniquity shall abound, the love of many shall wax cold.
+But he that shall endure unto the end, the same shall be saved” (Matthew 24.12-13).
+Some church-goers will succumb in the “perilous times” of superficial godliness in churches that are, in reality, full of immorality (e.g. see 2 Timothy 3.1-8).
+And numerous times the apostle warns of professed Christians departing from the faith, falling away, not enduring sound doctrine (see 2 Thessalonians 2.3; 1 Timimothy 4.1; 2 Timothy 4.3).

 So, put on your spiritual armour, brothers and sisters in Christ, and fight this spiritual battle: “Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand.
 Stand therefore, having your loins girt about with truth, and having on the breastplate of righteousness; And your feet shod with the preparation of the gospel of peace; Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked.
-And take the helmet of salvation, and the sword of the Spirit, which is the word of God: Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints” (Ephesians 6:13-18).
+And take the helmet of salvation, and the sword of the Spirit, which is the word of God: Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints” (Ephesians 6.13-18).